The Importance of Patients

 Procedures and Studies

 Charity Hospital was founded in 1737: fifty years before your country (assuming that ratification of the Constitution in 1787 was the start of the USA).
 It is the longest continually running public hospital in the country.
 It will be there long after we have all come and gone.
 Tulane’s involvement with staffing the Charity wards dates back to 1834.
 Almost since it’s inception, Charity and Tulane have been partners in delivering healthcare to the underserved.
-Over 270 years, there have been six buildings that housed the Charity Institution.
-And during your tenure at Tulane, you will be a part of the seventh Charity Hospital, scheduled to open in 2015!
+Over 270 years, there have been six buildings that housed the Charity Institution….
+And now we are in our seventh!
+Check out the photos below….
+The new 500-bed facility is arguably the most beautiful facility for an urban safety-net hospital.
+It is simply astounding, and that is what our patients deserve.

 Tulane Hospital is owned by HCA, and in a partnership with the Tulane Medical School and Tulane University, provides full service coverage ranging from indigent health care to referral-based care to the highest level of technologic services.
 It is the largest fully functioning hospital in Orleans Parrish.
 The average admissions per night is 14, and admissions cover all subspecialty areas.
 As with Charity, there are no subspecialty services and no patients managed by private physicians, so all admissions go to the general medical ward team (the residency team).
 There are four teams (every fourth night call), and each team is comprised of one attending, one resident and two interns (plus medical students).
 Like Charity, the ICU is comprised of four teams of one resident and one intern per team.
 In the first three weeks of the rotation, the teams do every third day of day-time-only call.
 On the forth week of the rotation, one of the teams manages the nights.